zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 George says, “The product needs to be protected so it won’t break in transit.”
 “Protected” comes from the verb “to protect” (prote ct).
 “To protect” means to take care of someone or something so that it is not harm ed or damaged.
 “To protect a product” means to make sure it doesn’t break – in t his case, that it doesn’t break “in transit” (transit).
 The expression “in transit”  means while something is being moved from one place to another, especially in the mail.
 Suzanne says, “That doesn’t speak well for our product, does it?”

-Suzanne is saying that the fact you have to protect  the product in order to ship it means that perhaps the product isn’t very good or v ery strong.
+Suzanne is saying that the fact you have to protect  the product in order to ship it means that perhaps the product isn’t very good or very strong.
 That’s what she means by the expression, “It doesn’t speak well.” “ To speak well” normally

 means to say good things about someone or something .
 Here it means to reflect on or to be an indication of the quality of the pro duct.
 George says, however, that the fact they have to protect the product in order to ship it – in order to mail it or to send it – doesn’t have anything to do with the q uality of their product.